jkvatne/serial/README.md

 when the interval timeout is set to ca 1 character time (11/baudrate).

 I have also included a function to return all available ports on the computer.
+It can be found in enum_windows.go or enum_linux.go.

+EnumerateSerialPorts() will return a list of ports and a list of description.
+The last list will only apear on windows.
+The descriptions are nice to have when determine which port to use, f.ex to avoid system-generated Bluetooth ports.

 Details
 -------